stho32/SQL-Optimization/README.md

 #### 5. Dynamic SQL

-- **Why They Are Slow:**
 - Dynamic SQL can bypass query optimization and lead to inefficient execution plans.

 - **Ideas to Improve Performance:**
   - Use parameterized queries instead of dynamic SQL where possible.